AsylumET/DCAPI/README.md

     • Read-only users monitor sensor outputs.
     • Bulk operations streamline large data uploads.

+Contributors:
+    All contributions will be attributed to the authors and that credit must remain intact in any derivative works or projects.

 License
 GNU Affero General Public License v3.0